The Parents PEACE Program

 This framework is copyrighted © by EPIC under a Creative Commons License.
-For more information please click on the link below.
+For more information on the copyright rules please click on the link below.
 We are happy to share the Framework for non-commercial use with two simple conditions.
-First, please contact us at firstname.lastname@example.org to let us know you wish to use the Parents PEACE Framework.
+First, please contact us at email@example.com to let us know you wish to use the Parents PEACE Framework.
 Second, you must add the attribution:

 EPIC – Educational Program Innovations Charity Society: